Care Planning in Health and Social Care

 Executive Summary

 A care plan is a written document which is used and altered on a continuous basis so that the defined needs and demands of the service users are met and it acts as a direction of care for the nurses and service providers to ensure quality and satisfactory care.
 In health and social care, care plans helps to provide direction to the nurses regarding the way individual care is to be offered to the service users.
 In this report, the policy and legislation related to care planning are to be identified and stages involved in planning care is to be discussed.
 The Health and Social Care Act 2014, regulation 12 and regulation 9 are related to care planning.
 Further, the information required for executing impeccable needs assessment is to be discussed.
-Later, service user’s involvement in planning of care process with relation to anti-discrimination practice and significance of multi-professional working in the process of care planning progress is to be explained.
+Later, service user’s involvement in planning of care process with relation to anti-discrimination practice and significance of multi-professional working in the process of care planning progress is to be explained, highlighting the need for healthcare dissertation help in understanding these complex interactions.

 Introduction